openmm/openmm/docs-source/usersguide/application.rst

     python simulatePdb.py

-You can name your own scripts whatever you want, but their names should end with ``.py``.
+You can name your own scripts whatever you want.
 Let’s go through the script line by line and see how it works.
 ::

     from simtk.openmm.app import *